Lifting of vector-valued automorphic forms: Abstract

 \section{Abstract}

-Recently, the first author~\cite{Bajpai2019} showed that the admissible vector-valued automorphic forms lift to the admissible ones.
-In this article, we study the lifts for the logarithmic vector-valued automorphic forms and explicitly compute the Fourier coefficients of the lifted vector-valued automorphic forms.
+A recent study by the first author~\cite{Bajpai2019} demonstrated that admissible vector-valued automorphic forms have admissible lifts.
+In this article, we study the specific case of logarithmic vector-valued automorphic forms, exploring their lifts and providing explicit computations of their Fourier coefficients.